-(78) "Nonattainment Area" means a geographical area of the State, as designated by the Environmental Quality Commission or the EPA, that exceeds any state or federal primary or secondary ambient air quality standard.
+(98) "Nonattainment area" means a geographical area of the state, as designated by the EQCor the EPA, that exceeds any state or federal primary or secondary ambient air quality standard.

-(79) "Nonattainment Pollutant" means a pollutant for which an area is designated a nonattainment area.
+(99) "Nonattainment pollutant" means a regulated pollutant for which an area is designated a nonattainment area.

-(80) "Normal Source Operation" means operations which do not include such conditions as forced fuel substitution, equipment malfunction, or highly abnormal market conditions.
+(100) "Normal source operation" means operation that does not include such conditions as forced fuel substitution, equipment malfunction, or highly abnormal market conditions.

+(101) "Odor" means that property of an air contaminant that affects the sense of smell.

-(81) "Offset" means an equivalent or greater emission reduction that is required before allowing an emission increase from a proposed major source or major modification of an existing source.
+(102) "Offset" means an equivalent or greater emission reduction that is required before allowing an emission increase from a proposed major source or major modification of an existing source.

-(82) "Opacity" means the degree to which an emission reduces transmission of light and obscures the view of an object in the background as measured in accordance with OAR 340-212-0120 and 212-0140.
-Unless otherwise specified by rule, opacity shall be measured in accordance with EPA Method 9 or a continuous opacity monitoring system (COMS) installed and operated in accordance with DEQ's Continuous Monitoring Manual.
-For all standards, the minimum observation period shall be six minutes, though longer periods may be required by a specific rule or permit condition.
-Aggregate times (e.g. 3 minutes in any one hour) consist of the total duration of all readings during the observation period that equal or exceed the opacity percentage in the standard, whether or not the readings are consecutive.
+(103) "Opacity" means the degree to which emissions, excluding uncombined water, reduce the transmission of light and obscure the view of an object in the background as measured by EPA Method 9 or other method, as specified in each applicable rule.

-(83) "Oregon Title V Operating Permit" means any permit covering an Oregon Title V Operating Permit source that is issued, renewed, amended, or revised pursuant to division 218.
+(104) "Oregon Title V operating permit" means any written permit that is issued, renewed, amended, or revised pursuant to OAR 340 division 218.

-(84) "Oregon Title V Operating Permit program" means a program approved by the Administrator under 40 CFR Part 70.
+(105) "Oregon Title V operating permit program" means the Oregon program described in OAR 340 division 218 and approved by the Administrator under 40 CFR Part 70.

-(85) "Oregon Title V Operating Permit program source" means any source subject to the permitting requirements, OAR 340 division 218.
+(106) "Oregon Title V operating permit program source" means any source subject to the permitting requirements, OAR 340 division 218.

-(86) “Ozone Precursor” means nitrogen oxides and volatile organic compounds as measured by an applicable reference method in accordance with DEQ's Source Sampling Manual(January, 1992) or as measured by an EPA reference method in 40 CFR Part 60, appendix A or as measured by a material balance calculation for VOC as appropriate.
+(107) “Ozone precursor” means nitrogen oxides and volatile organic compounds.

-(87) "Ozone Season" means the contiguous 3 month period during which ozone exceedances typically occur (i.e., June, July, and August).
+(108) "Ozone season" means the contiguous 3 month period during which ozone exceedances typically occur (i.e., June, July, and August).

+(109) "Particleboard" means matformed flat panels consisting of wood particles bonded together with synthetic resin or other suitable binder.

-(88) "Particulate Matter" means all finely divided solid or liquid material, other than uncombined water, emitted to the ambient air.
-When used in emission standards, particulate matter is defined by the method specified within the standard or by an applicable reference method in accordance with OAR 340-212-0120 and 340-212-0140.
-Unless otherwise specified, sources with exhaust gases at or near ambient conditions may be tested with DEQ Method 5 or DEQ Method 8, as approved by DEQ.
-Direct heat transfer sources shall be tested with DEQ Method 7; indirect heat transfer combustion sources and all other non-fugitive emissions sources not listed above shall be tested with DEQ Method 5.
+(110) "Particulate matter" means all finely divided solid or liquid material, other than uncombined water, emitted to the ambient air as measured by the test method specified in each applicable rule, or where not specified by rule, in the permit.

-(89) "Permit" means an Air Contaminant Discharge Permit or an Oregon Title V Operating Permit.
+(111) "Permit" means an Air Contaminant Discharge Permit or an Oregon Title V Operating Permit.

-(90) "Permit modification" means a permit revision that meets the applicable requirements of OAR 340 division 216, 340 division 224, or 340-218-0160 through 340-218-0180.
+(112) "Permit modification" means a permit revision that meets the applicable requirements of OAR 340 division 216, OAR 340 division 224, or OAR 340-218-0160 through 340-218-0180.

-(91) "Permit revision" means any permit modification or administrative permit amendment.
+(113) "Permit revision" means any permit modification or administrative permit amendment.

-(92) "Permitted Emissions" as used in OAR division 220 means each regulated pollutant portion of the PSEL, as identified in an ACDP, Oregon Title V Operating Permit, review report, or by DEQ pursuant to OAR 340-220-0090.
+(114) "Permitted emissions" as used in OAR 340 division 220 means each regulated pollutant portion of the PSEL, as identified in an ACDP, Oregon Title V Operating Permit, review report, or by DEQ pursuant to OAR 340-220-0090.